-Artificial Intelligence (or AI) raises many issues in relation to industrial property rights, both in the creation of a work or an invention, and in the protection of IP by IP rights.
+Artificial Intelligence (or AI) raises many issues in relation to industrial property rights, both on the creation of a work or an invention, and on the protection of AI by IP rights.

-But to speak well of the AI, it will have to explain a little what this is (and especially what it is not #8230;).
+But to speak well of AI, it will be necessary to explain a little what it is (and especially what it is not ...).

-Artificial Intelligence is in fact only a computer program, no more, no less.
-But a computer program a bit special: a human has not specifically programmed its operation, but this program has been learned from #8221; its operation by analyzing a large number of learning data (we will explain it below) .
+Artificial Intelligence is actually just a computer program, no more, no less.
+But a computer program a bit special: a human has not specifically programmed its operation, but this program has "learned" how it works by analyzing a large number of data (we will explain below) .

 Many people have sought to give a definition to RNs:

-- AIs are #8220;computer programs to which tasks are assigned to which even the human being can not really define the underlying rules " (Me)
+- AIs are " computer programs that are given tasks that even the human can not really define the underlying rules " (Me)

-IA includes a very large number of concepts that I have tried to group in the following schema (which is clearly not complete):
+The AI encompasses a very large number of concepts that I tried to group in the following diagram (which is clearly not complete):

 Regression methods are mainly used to try to determine relationships between variables.